AlonzoNalpon/Goop/GoopEngine/Goop_ReadMe.txt

 On the editor/engine, Pressing "G" when viewport is focused will hide the editor.
 "F11" on both gameplay and editor can toggle fullscreen modes

-Cheats:
+Cheats (in game scene):
-Pressing "U", in the game scene, will reduce the enemy's health by 1.
+Pressing "U" will reduce the enemy's health by 1.
+Pressing "I" will heal the player's health by 1.
+Pressing "O" will draw an additional card (note that max hand size is 5)

 Known bugs:
 Pressing hotkeys like "Esc" and "U" during the game sometimes do not detect the input, due to C# running on a seperate thread.
 (Help)
 Environment effects sometimes vanishes
+Load Game will not work if "New Game" has not been clicked before as we have not fully implemented this feature.
+It will only work once you get past the tutorial.

 Team Roster:
 Wong Chin Kit Bryan - Tech Lead, Product Manager